|

 - It is possible to submit multiple arbitrary sequences at a

 sign (#).
-For example, 3 amino acid sequences
+For example, one can input three sequences

-The server can process all types of input submitted at the same
+The server can process simultaneously all types of input submitted at the same

-time, i.e. one can specify different source originated data at once to
+time, i.e. one can specify protein data originated from different sources in

-get annotations both as isolated images and as aligned profiles for
+the one request to get annotations both as isolated images and as aligned (merged) profiles for

 Custom view settings section).
 Data processing